Skip to main content

 Having a family history of cervical cancer

-Cervical cancer may run in some families.
+Cervical cancer may occur in some families.
 If your mother or sister had cervical cancer, your chances of developing the disease are higher than if no one in the family had it.
-Some researchers suspect that some rare instances of this familial tendency are caused by an inherited condition that makes some women less able to fight off HPV infection than others.
-In other instances, women in the same family as a patient already diagnosed could be more likely to have one or more of the other non-genetic risk factors previously described in this section.
+Some researchers suspect that some instances of this familial tendency are caused by an inherited condition that makes some women less able to fight off HPV infection than others.

-Some research suggests that women who had ever used an intrauterine device (IUD) had a lower risk of cervical cancer.
+Some research suggests that women who have ever used an intrauterine device (IUD) have a lower risk of cervical cancer.
 The effect on risk was seen even in women who had an IUD for less than a year, and the protective effect remained after the IUDs were removed.

 IUDs do have some risks.
 A woman interested in using an IUD should first discuss the possible risks and benefits with her doctor.
 Also, a woman with multiple sexual partners should use condoms to lower her risk of sexually transmitted illnesses no matter what other form of contraception she uses.